 Whose responsibility is addiction in the workplace?

 When addiction becomes a workplace issue, it isn’t always clear who should take responsibility for the problem.
 Obviously, as is always the case with substance abuse, individuals need to account for their own actions before recovery is possible.
 That said, even attempts at professional detoxification can prove challenging when the issue is much deeper rooted than individual usage.
-Hence why, often, true and effective change with regards to these workplace challenges should take the form of more proactive moves from management.
+Hence why, often, true and effective change with regard to these workplace challenges should take the form of more proactive moves from management.

 Studies have especially shown that managers who support their employees through the funding of comprehensive and accessible outpatient treatment programs can decrease absenteeism by as much as 91%.
 Not to mention that these proactive steps significantly reduce the risks of injuries at work by getting to the root of this problem on a far wider scale.